 Open Treasure has transformed the Great Kitchen into an exhibition space designed to provide a fitting and permanent home to the most precious and sacred of the Cathedral’s treasures, the Treasures of St. Cuthbert.
 The space is environmentally-controlled to current British exhibition standards, creating the opportunity to display short-term loans from the complementary collections of other institutions.

-Visitors can enjoy a spectacular exhibition featuring church plate and metalwork, in advance of the Treasures of St Cuthbert being added in late 2017 following a period of environmental monitoring.
+Visitors can enjoy a spectacular exhibition featuring church plate and metalwork, in advance of the Treasures of St Cuthbert being added on Saturday 29 July 2017 following a period of environmental monitoring.

 The end of the Open Treasure journey returns visitors to the Cloister through the twelfth-century Covey, which now houses the interactive Pilgrimage Gallery and Community Gallery.